 Magnesium is known as “nature’s tranquiliser”, as it helps to calm and relax muscles and the nervous system.
 It does over 600 different functions in the body, so we need adequate amounts on a daily basis so that we don’t become deficient, which unfortunately, many people are – especially those suffering with anxiety!
 Increase your green leafy vegetables, as well as nuts and seeds.
 Consider taking a magnesium supplement daily.

 Theanine is an amino acid that has been shown to increase the alpha brain waves, bringing us into a more meditative brainwave state of being.
-Theanine is found in green tea, which explains why despite green tea containing caffeine, you may feel more calm and peaceful when drinking it.
+Theanine is found in green tea, which explains why despite green tea containing caffeine, you may feel calmer and more peaceful when drinking it.

 The B Complex vitamins are extremely important for our nervous system and our ability to handle stress.
 We may not be able to control the stressors in our lives, but we can help the way we respond to it!
-A B complex will help you feel more calm and grounded, whilst helping with memory, concentration and focus, as well as energy levels.
+A vitamin B complex will help you feel calmer and more grounded, whilst helping with memory, concentration and focus, as well as energy levels.

-Omega-3 fatty acids are also super important to support mental health and our nervous system.
+Omega-3 fatty acids are also extremely important to support mental health and our nervous system.
 EPA and DHA are the two most important omega-3 fatty acids, and it is EPA that is especially important when dealing with anxiety.
-Many people are deficient in omega-3 fatty acids so adding a pure and stable omega-3 supplement may be required.
+Many people are deficient in omega-3 fatty acids so adding a pure and stable omega-3 fish oil (or a vegan option if need be) supplement may be required.